v2fly/v2fly-github-io/docs/en_US/README.md

 home: true
 heroImage: /v2ray.png
 heroText: Project V
-tagline: Help you build an exclusive basic communication network
+tagline: Helping you build a private core communications network
-actionText: Quick start →
+actionText: Quickstart →
 actionLink: /en_US/guide/start.html
 features:
-- title: Multiple entrances and multiple exits
+- title: Concurrent inbound/outbound communications
-  details: A V2Ray process can concurrently support multiple inbound and outbound protocols, and each protocol can work independently.
+  details: One V2Ray process can handle several simultaneous inbound and outbound protocols, with each protocol working independently.
-- title: Customized routing
+- title: Custom traffic routing
-  details: Inbound traffic can be sent from different outlets according to the configuration.
-Easily implement distribution by region or domain name to achieve optimal network performance.
+  details: Inbound traffic can be forwarded from different outbound locations in accordance with configuration.
+Easily implement load balancing by region or domain name to achieve optimal networking performance.
 - title: Multi-protocol support
-  details: V2Ray can open multiple protocol support at the same time, including Socks, HTTP, Shadowsocks and VMess.
-The transmission carrier can be set separately for each protocol, such as TCP, mKCP and WebSocket.
+  details: V2Ray can enable support for several protocols simultaneously, such as SOCKS, HTTP, Shadowsocks and VMess.
+The transport used for each protocol can also be customized, such as TCP, mKCP and WebSocket.
-- title: Concealment
+- title: Concealable and Secure
-  details: Nodes of V2Ray can be disguised as a normal website (HTTPS) to confuse its traffic with normal web traffic to avoid third-party interference.
+  details: V2Ray nodes can be disguised as normal websites (HTTP) to obfuscate its connections as normal web traffic, helping evade third-party interference and censorship.
 - title: Reverse proxy
-  details: Universal reverse proxy support can achieve intranet penetration.
+  details: Universal reverse proxy support can bridge to private networks, such as intranets.
 - title: Multi-platform support
-  details: All common platforms are natively supported, such as Windows, macOS and Linux, and third parties have already supported mobile platforms.
+  details: All mainstream platforms are natively supported, such as Windows, macOS and Linux; third-party support is also available for mobile devices.
 footer: Licensed under CC-BY-SA 4.0 | Copyleft 2015-Present V2Fly Community
 ---

-## Who will lead the development of Project V
+## Project V Developers

-We are a group of people who love freedom.
-We tend to remain anonymous and do not disclose any identifying information as much as possible.
+We are a group of individuals who love freedom.
+We tend to remain anonymous and avoid disclosing any personally identifying information whenever possible.

-You can use GitHub, Telegram, Email [discuss with us](guide/help.md).
+You can use GitHub, Telegram, or Email to [contact us](guide/help.md).

 ## Contribution

-Welcome to contribute to the project!
-Even if you don't know how to write code, there are still many ways to help improve it.
+All are welcome to contribute to Project V!
+Even if you don't know how to write code, there are still many ways to help.
 Here are some examples:

+- 🌐 **Translate**.
+Help translate V2Ray clients and documentation into more languages, or improve the quality of existing translations.
+- 🐛 **Report Bugs**.
+Report bugs or other problems encountered when using V2Ray on our Github [issues](https://github.com/v2fly/v2ray-core/issues).
-- ⚙️ **Help develop V2Fly**!
-Clone the warehouse, check out the code, and submit a high-quality Pull request!
+- ⚙️ **Develop V2Fly!** Clone [the repository](https://github.com/v2fly/v2ray-core), pull the code, and submit quality pull requests!
-- 📆 **Community Maintenance** Help us create and maintain the V2Fly community!
+- 📆 **Community Maintenance** Help us maintain and expand the V2Fly community!
-- ...You can do more!
+..You can also do more!
-- ...If you have 2+ PRs, you can apply to join the V2Fly team!

-## Authorization
+## Licensing and Acknowledgements

-- Core uses MIT License
+- V2Ray Core is licensed under the MIT License.
-- The website ([v2fly.org](https://www.v2fly.org/)) is authorized under the [CC BY SA 4.0 International License Agreement](https://creativecommons.org/licenses/by/4.0/deed.zh) .
+- The website ([v2fly.org](https://www.v2fly.org/)) is licensed under the [CC BY SA 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/deed.zh).
-    * Including all visible text and pictures on the website.
+    * Includes all visible text and pictures on the website.
-    * Include Project V icon files.
+    * Includes Project V icon files.
-    * Including the source code used to generate the website, namely [v2fly/v2fly-github-io](https://github.com/v2fly/v2fly-github-io).
+    * Includes the source code used to generate the website: [v2fly/v2fly-github-io](https://github.com/v2fly/v2fly-github-io)
-- The copyright of the content created by a third party belongs to its creator.
+- The copyright of content created or generated by third parties belongs to their original authors.
 Project V waives ownership of this content.
-    * Including screenshots of Project V in use.
+    * Includes screenshots of Project V in use.
-    * Including the configuration files required to run Project V.
+    * Includes sample and modified configuration files used to run Project V software.
-    * Including the log files generated when Project V is running.
+    * Includes log files generated while Project V software is in use.